maksmaisak/htn/decorator.md

 ### ReceiveModifyStepCost

 During planning, this can be used to modify the cost of the plan step this decorator is on.
-Return the new cost of the plan step (must be non-negative)
+Return the new cost of the plan step.

+!> The cost must be non-negative.
+If the decorator is attached to a non-primitive node (like [SubNetwork](subnetwork.md) or [If](if.md)), the new cost must not be lower than the old cost.

 ### ReceiveOnPlanEnter